 Table of Contents

-Authors and Acknowledgments 3
+Authors and Acknowledegments 3

 Introduction 4

 The Role of Target Setting 6

 Assessing Portfolios with PACTA 8

 NZAOA Target Setting Protocol 11

 Using PACTA for NZAOA TSP 13

 PACTA Insights 19

 Limitations 20

 Tools and Resources 23

 Authors and Acknowledgments

 Authors

 Nayra Herrera, RMI

 The author wants to acknowledge the valuable contributions, insights, and supporting research from the individuals listed below, which have been instrumental in the completion of this guide:

 Nicholas Dodd, RMI Jacob Kastl, RMI Daisy Pacheco, RMI Antoine Lalechere, RMI Jolene Verheije, RMI

 All images used are from istock.com unless otherwise noted.

+Funder: This project has received funding from the European Union's LIFE program under grant agreement LIFE18IPC/FR/000010 A.F.F.A.P.
 Disclaimer This document provides one interpretation of how the PACTA (Paris Agreement Capital Transition Assessment) tool can be utilized in alignment with the Net-Zero Asset Owner Alliance (NZAOA) Target Setting Protocol.
 It offers guidance and examples based on publicly available methodologies to assist asset owners in aligning their portfolios with climate goals.
 However, this document is not exhaustive, and the recommendations herein should not be considered as a definitive or sole approach for compliance.
 For the most accurate and up-to-date information, users must refer to the original NZAOA Target Setting Protocol and related official publications.
-Asset owners and managers should ensure that they consult the full scope of the official guidelines to tailor their strategies to their specific needs and requirements.
+Investors should ensure that they consult the full scope of the official guidelines to tailor their strategies to their specific needs and requirements.
+The authors, other members of the Finance ClimAct consortium, and the project funders disclaim any responsibility for any use of the information provided in this document.
 About PACTA: The Paris Agreement Capital Transition Assessment (PACTA) is an open-source and free of charge methodology & software application that enables users to measure the alignment of financial portfolios with climate scenarios.
 About RMI: RMI is an independent, nonpartisan, nonprofit that transforms global energy systems through market-driven solutions to align with a 1.5°C future and secure a clean, prosperous, zero-carbon future for all.
+For inquiries, please contact pacta4investors@rmi.org Website: pacta.rmi.org

+Introduction

+About PACTA

-For inquiries, please contact pacta4investors@rmi.org Website: pacta.rmi.org Introduction About PACTA RMI's Paris Agreement Capital Transition Assessment (PACTA) is a unique, open-source methodology and software tool for measuring climate alignment of financial portfolios designed with and for financial institutions.
+RMI's Paris Agreement Capital Transition Assessment (PACTA) is a unique, open-source methodology and software tool for measuring climate alignment of financial portfolios designed with and for financial institutions.
 It provides a powerful, forward-looking approach to assessing how well portfolios are positioned to support the transition to a low-carbon economy across a set of key climate-relevant sectors, a critical factor in minimizing global temperature rises.

 Key differentiators of the PACTA methodology